elmarmertens/ClarkGanicsMertensSPFfancharts/README.md

 ### To prepare input data files for estimation

-The directory `rawdataKensington` contains all of the raw data files obtained from  RTDRC and FRED described above.
-In addition, the directory contains several `.m` scripts to transform  the raw data input files for further processing by our main estimation routines contained in `mcmcKensington`.
-All `.m` scripts create `.mat` data files in MATLAB format.
+The directory [rawdataKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/rawdataKensington) contains all of the raw data files obtained from RTDRC and FRED described above.
+In addition, the directory contains several `.m` scripts to transform the raw data input files for further processing by our main estimation routines contained in [mcmcKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington).
+All `.m` scripts create `.mat` data files in MATLAB format and stored in [rawdataKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/rawdataKensington).

-To process raw data for all variables (RGDP, PGDP, CPI, and UNRATE) please run `collectAllData.m`.
+**Replication Step 1:** To process raw data for all variables (RGDP, PGDP, CPI, and UNRATE) please run [`collectAllData.m`](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/blob/main/rawdataKensington/collectAllData.m).
 For each variable, a data file is created and stored in MATLAB's `.mat` format.
-(The resulting `.mat` should be copied into the `matdataKensington` directory for further use by the estimation routines described below.)
+The resulting `.mat` files should be copied into the [`matdataKensington`](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/matdataKensington) directory for further use by the estimation routines described below.
+These `.mat` files are not provided by this replication package and replicators should run [`collectAllData.m`](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/blob/main/rawdataKensington/collectAllData.m) at least once and copy the resulting `*.mat` files from [rawdataKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/rawdataKensington) to [`matdataKensington`](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/matdataKensington).

 In case of updating the data, please adapt the end of the sample in the appropriate scripts as indicated by comments therein (see variable `SPFsamstop` in the script `collectData.m` and its variants).

 ### To estimate the models

-Our main estimation routines are contained in `mcmcKensington`.
+Our main estimation routines are contained in [mcmcKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington).

+**Replication Step 2:** To recompute our results, please execute the following programs.

-- `kensingtonMDStrendHScycleSVt2blockNoiseHS.m` generates out-of-sample estimates from our MDS model with noise in measurement equations for annual forecasts.
+- [kensingtonMDStrendHScycleSVt2blockNoiseHS.m](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington/kensingtonMDStrendHScycleSVt2blockNoiseHS.m) generates out-of-sample estimates from our MDS model with noise in measurement equations for annual forecasts.

-- `kensingtonVAR0trendHScycleSVt2blockNoiseHS.m` generates out-of-sample estimates from our VAR model with noise in measurement equations for annual forecasts.
+- [kensingtonVAR0trendHScycleSVt2blockNoiseHS.m](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington/kensingtonVAR0trendHScycleSVt2blockNoiseHS.m) generates out-of-sample estimates from our VAR model with noise in measurement equations for annual forecasts.

-- `kensingtonMDStrendHScycleSVt2block.m` and `kensingtonVAR0trendHScycleSVt2block.m` generates out-of-sample estimates from the noise-free versions of MDS and VAR models.
+- [kensingtonMDStrendHScycleSVt2block.m](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington/kensingtonMDStrendHScycleSVt2block.m)  and [kensingtonVAR0trendHScycleSVt2block.m](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington/kensingtonVAR0trendHScycleSVt2block.m) generate out-of-sample estimates from the noise-free version of our VAR model.

+- [goMDS.m](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington/goMDS.m) generates out-of-sample estimates from our VAR model with noise in measurement equations for annual forecasts.

+These scripts store MCMC results as `.mat` files in a newly created subfolder `foo` (by default `foo` is created inside the current working directory, which is [mcmcKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington) when running the scripts above.
+To create `foo` in a different directory, please edit the contents of [localtemp.m](https://github.com/elmarmertens/em-matlabbox/tree/master/emtools/localtemp.m) in the `matlabtoolbox` folder of the replication package).

-- Various `go*.m` files allow to estimate MDS and VAR models over a single sample, or to compare output from estimates of two model versions.
+Optional: Additional `go*.m` files in [mcmcKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington) allow to estimate MDS and VAR models over a single sample, or to compare output from estimates of two model versions.

 ### To generate tables and figures

 The directory [tablesandfiguresKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/tablesandfiguresKensington) provides scripts to generate LaTeX tables and figures (as shown in our paper and its appendix).
-These scripts assume that MCMC results generated by the code in [mcmcKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington) and stored in `.mat` files are stored in a common directory (indicated by the variable `resultsdir` in each script).
-The scripts in [tablesandfiguresKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/tablesandfiguresKensington) store their outputs in a newly created subfolder `foo` (by default `foo` is created inside the current working directory; to store outputs in a different directory, please edit the contents of [localtemp.m](https://github.com/elmarmertens/em-matlabbox/tree/master/emtools/localtemp.m) in the `matlabtoolbox` folder of the replication package.
+These scripts assume that the `.mat` files with MCMC results generated by the code discussed in the previous section are stored in a common directory (indicated by the variable `resultsdir` in each script); by default, the estimation code discussed above stores results in  `.mat` format in `mcmcKensington/foo`.

+The scripts in [tablesandfiguresKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/tablesandfiguresKensington) store their outputs (in `*tex` or `*.eps` format) in a newly created subfolder `foo` (by default `foo` is created inside the current working directory.
+To create `foo` in a different directory, please edit the contents of [localtemp.m](https://github.com/elmarmertens/em-matlabbox/tree/master/emtools/localtemp.m) in the `matlabtoolbox` folder of the replication package).

-Specifically, the figures shown in our paper are created by the following scripts:
+**Replication Step 3:** To create the figures shown in our paper, run the following scripts and collect their outputs as detailed below:

 | Tab/Fig | script | output file |
 |---|---|---|